-These cake balls are super easy to make too.
+- These cake balls are super easy to make too.
 You just need to bake up a red velvet cake.
 You can use a homemade red velvet cake or just use a box red velvet cake mix, and follow the package directions.
-I usually use a box mix, I promise know one will know any better.
+I usually use a boxed cake mix, I promise know one will know any better.

-After the cake is baked and cooled, you’ll mix it up with a delicious cream cheese frosting.
+- After the cake is baked and cooled, you’ll mix up the cake crumbs with a delicious cream cheese frosting.
 Again for this, you can use store bought frosting, or your favorite homemade recipe.
 I’ve done, both, but my favorite is using this homemade cream cheese frosting cause it’s amazing, but canned really does work just as well.

-So you’ll have a nice soft dough, that you can roll into balls now.
+- So you’ll have a nice soft dough, that you can roll into balls now.
 The dough is sticky, and a little messy and the red color will coat your hands and fingers as you work.
 But don’t worry, it’ll all wash off when you’re done.
 Roll mixture into small 1-inch sized balls.

-You can turn these fun bite sized treats into cake pops by placing them on a stick before freezing them.
+- You can turn these fun bite sized treats into red velvet cake pops by placing them on a lollipop sticks before freezing them.
 You’ll form the dough balls and then place the sticks into the balls.
 Allow them to harden in the freezer at this point.
 The nice thing about cake pops is the sticks make the perfect thing to dip them into the white chocolate even more easily, and without as much mess.